Lead Opinion

 I.

-Iqbal involved a claim of invidious discrimination, in which a plaintiff must demonstrate that an official undertook “a course of action ‘because of,’ not merely ‘in spite of,’ [the action‘s] adverse effects upon an identifiable group.”
+Iqbal involved a claim of invidious discrimination, in which a plaintiff must demonstrate that an official undertook “a course of action ‘because of,’ not merely ‘in spite of,’ [the action’s] adverse effects upon an identifiable group.”
 Id.
-In that context—where the intent to discriminate is an element of the constitutional violation—the Supreme Court rejected the proposition that supervisors can be held liable for mere “knowledge and acquiescence in their subordinates’ use of discriminatory criteria to make classification decisions.”
+In that context — where the intent to discriminate is an element of the constitutional violation— the Supreme Court rejected the proposition that supervisors can be held liable for mere “knowledge and acquiescence in their subordinates’ use of discriminatory criteria to make classification decisions.”
 Id. at 1949.
-To prevail against these supervisory officials, the plaintiff would have to demonstrate that they “purposefully adopted a policy of [discriminating against plaintiffs] because of their race, religion, or national origin.”
+To prevail against these supervisory officials, the plaintiff would have to demonstrate that they “purposefully adopted a policy of [discriminating against plaintiffs] because of them race, religion, or national origin.”
 Id. at 1952.
 That is, the plaintiffs must show that the supervisory officials themselves acted with an impermissible motive, not merely that they knew of their subordinates’ impermissible motives and did not put a stop to their actions.
 Since the plaintiffs in Iqbal failed to sufficiently allege discriminatory intent on the part of the supervisors, their claims against the supervisory officials failed.

 Although the Supreme Court did not explicitly state it in this manner, the discriminatory intent of subordinates actually breaks the chain of causation if the supervisor did not also intend to discriminate.
-This analysis fits well with the Court‘s precedent noting that “claims brought pursuant to
+This analysis fits well with the Court’s precedent noting that “claims brought pursuant to § 1983 sound in tort,” and counseling therefore that § 1983 should be interpreted “in light of the ‘background of tort liability.’ ” Monterey v.
+Del Monte Dunes,

-But Iqbal does not address constitutional violations that are based on a state of mind other than specific intent—for instance, a procedural due process violation, or an Eighth Amendment violation based on an official‘s deliberate indifference.
+But Iqbal does not address constitutional violations that are based on a state of mind other than specific intent — for instance, a procedural due process violation, or an Eighth Amendment violation based on an official’s deliberate indifference.
 A

-At odds with the “set in motion” formulation, we also caution it is not enough to “merely show[] that a supervisor ‘should have known’ that a subordinate was violating someone‘s constitutional rights.”
+At odds with the “set in motion” formulation, we also caution it is not enough to “merely show[] that a supervisor ‘should have known’ that a subordinate was violating someone’s constitutional rights.”
 Woodward v.
-City of Worland, 977 F.2d 1392, 1399 (10th Cir.1992).
-Instead, only a supervisor‘s actual knowledge of his subordinates’ behavior will demonstrate the requisite “deliberate, intentional act by the supervisor to violate constitutional rights.”
-Id.
-Negligence—even gross negligence—is insufficient to prove that the supervisor caused a violation.
+City of Worland,

 The exact method of demonstrating a causal link depends on the actions of the supervisor in relation to the subordinate that led to the violation.
 Supervisors sometimes directly order their subordinates to take an action, either in a specific case, or by establishing some sort of policy.
 They may also learn of conduct taken by their subordinates and acquiesce in it after the fact or simply ignore it.
 Some supervisors may never learn of the unconstitutional actions of their subordinates, not because their subordinates were successful in hiding their behavior, but because the supervisor was “willfully blind” or deliberately indifferent.
-And supervisors may have a responsibility, as do municipalities, to ensure that their subordinates are properly trained—failure to carry out this duty may in some cases result in a violation.
+And supervisors may have a responsibility, as do municipalities, to ensure that their subordinates are properly trained — failure to carry out this duty may in some cases result in a violation.

 Just as there are various ways in which a supervisor can be said to have caused a violation, as outlined above, there are different levels of fault associated with these actions.
 We consider some of these actions to be blame-worthy enough that the supervisor should be liable.
 Our cases have suggested that a supervisor could be liable if he or she “established or utilized an unconstitutional policy or custom.”
-Meade, 841 F.2d at 1528.
-We have also stated, perhaps contradictorily, that supervisory liability under
+Meade,

 In sum, our precedent has established, with varying levels of clarity, that a supervisor is only liable for violations that he caused, and that causation requires at